Strengthening the health of our planet while strengthening the rights of our people.

 Argentina

-Landmark case Lhaka Honhat v.
+2020 Landmark case Lhaka Honhat v.
 Argentina establishes that states have legal obligations to protect Indigenous rights to land, culture, food, water, and a healthy environment.
+2026, and Argentina is still not in compliance with the ruling.

 New Zealand